msjimc/AgileROH/README.md

 |-|
 |![Figure 4](images/figure4.jpg) |

-Figure 4 shows the program feedback if the folder the export file is to be saved too does not exist.
+Figure 4: Feedback if the folder the export file is to be saved too does not exist.
 The programs can create results files, but will not create folders/directories.

 ### The input data file's extension is not recognised